rancher/fleet-docs/docs/ref-registration.md

 ### Cluster first

 `fleet-controller` starts up and may "bootstrap" the local cluster resource.
-In Rancher creating the local cluster resource is handlded by the fleetcluster controller instead, but otherwise the process is identical.
+In Rancher creating the local cluster resource is handled by the fleetcluster controller instead, but otherwise the process is identical.

 The process is identical for the local cluster or any downstream cluster.
 It starts by  creating a cluster resource, which refers to a kubeconfig secret.